-As discussed above, the Shyam-Sunder and Myers test, while very intuitive, has no power to distinguish between alternative hypotheses.
-We modify the Shyam-Sunder and Myers test in two ways.
+As discussed above, the Shyam-Sunder and Myers test, while very intuitive, has little power to distinguish between alternative hypotheses.
+Accordingly, we modify the Shyam-Sunder and Myers test in two ways.
 First we separately examine firms that are expected to be constrained by concerns over debt capacity and those that are not.
-In this way we exploit the cross sectional heterogeneity in debt capacity that exists in the sample.
+In this way we exploit the cross sectional heterogeneity in debt capacity in the sample.
 The contrast between these two groups is an important aspect of our empirical design.
-Secondly, we include as an additional independent variable the square of the financial deficit:
+Second, we include as an additional independent variable; the square of the financing deficit: